arduino/help-center-content/content/About Arduino/Arduino Security Bulletins/ASEC-23-002-Vulnerabilities-in-Arduino-Create-Agent-1-3-5.md

 ## Action Required

 All users are advised to update the Arduino Create Agent to version 1.3.6 or later.
-An update is automatically initiated when visiting the Arduino Web Editor or when setting up a new device via the Arduino IoT Cloud.
+An update is automatically initiated when visiting the Arduino Cloud Editor or when setting up a new device via Arduino Cloud.
 Alternatively, a manual update can be performed by downloading the new version of the software [here](https://github.com/arduino/arduino-create-agent/releases).

 ## Additional information